frishberg/Chess-Analytica/docs/source/chessdotcom.rst

    n = 0

-   for game in profiles.games :
+   for game in profile.games :
       if (game.time_length>100) :
          n += 1